 Damage to the drainage system causes water to overflow into roof spaces.
 As well as down the sides of the properties.
 Blocked drain problems are not immediately clear.
 However, the resulting damage can be disastrous.
 Water flowing against a house causes structural damage and rot.

-Nests built in ventilation systems can cause serious illness.
-Blocked vents means that fumes from heating systems have no way of dispersing.
+Nests built-in ventilation systems can cause serious illness.
+Blocked vents mean that fumes from heating systems have no way of dispersing.
 Meaning carbon monoxide and other gases will build up within the property.

 3. Secondary Infestations

 Birds nesting on a property can cause secondary infestations.
 Birds carry fleas and mites.
 And when they nest, the fleas and mites migrate into the property.
 Seeking other live hosts, and a place to reproduce.
 Additionally, bird nests attract moths, flies and even beetles.
 All of which can cause illness and property damage within their own right.
 So, if you have a bird problem, chances are you have a secondary infestation.

 Worried about birds on your property?
 Call or email Ultimate Pest Control today!
 We provide expert bird control solutions.